 The difference between them and us is that we tend to overemphasize our needs, while men don't open up much at all.
 That makes it hard for us to really know what it is they need.
 They tend to have this underlying code, and if we don't decipher what they are saying, best of luck.

-Them thinking they are simple could be because they don't voice the deepest and most intimate details of their mind.
-We, on the other hand, make sure we don't miss any nook or cranny of our thoughts left unsaid.
+Men thinking they are simple could be that they don't voice the deepest and most intimate details of their mind — women, on the other hand, make sure they don't miss any nook or cranny of their thoughts left unsaid.

 Being needed is never a negative thing in anyone's eyes.
-Remeber, one of mans sole purposes is to provide, and being needed just goes hand in hand with that.
+Remember, one of mans sole purposes is to provide, and being needed just goes hand in hand with that.
 So don't let it go unsaid!